Israel's Netanyahu officially tapped to form government

 Associated Press

-TEL AVIV, Israel (AP) — Israel’s president officially tapped former Prime Minister Benjamin Netanyahu to form a government on Sunday, ushering the long-serving leader back to power after a one-year hiatus.
+TEL AVIV, Israel (AP) — Israel’s president officially tapped former Prime Minister Benjamin Netanyahu to form a government on Sunday, opening the door for the likely return to power of the long-serving leader after a one-year hiatus.
 With Netanyahu comes what’s expected to be Israel’s most right-wing coalition ever.

 Elections earlier this month indicated a clear win for Netanyahu and his ultra-Orthodox and ultranationalist allies and ended the short-lived, ideologically-diverse government that had ousted him last year after Netanyahu’s 12 consecutive years in power.